|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

-Our simple recipe for sautéed clamshell mushrooms makes a perfect garnish for steaks, roasts, chicken breast, pork chops, pasta, or risotto dishes.
-If you can't find clamshells, the recipe will work with regular button mushrooms.
+This simple recipe for sautéed clamshell mushrooms makes a perfect garnish for steaks, roasts, chicken breast, pork chops, pasta, or risotto dishes.
+If you can't find clamshells, the recipe will work with other types of mushrooms including regular button mushrooms.

 Gather the ingredients.

-Melt half the butter in a large skillet over medium heat.
-Add the mushrooms and a big pinch of salt.
+Melt 1 tablespoon of the butter in a large skillet over medium heat.
+Add mushrooms and a big pinch of salt.

-Turn the heat up to high and cook until the liquid begins to boil.
-Cook for a few minutes, until almost all the liquid is evaporated.
+Turn heat up to high, let liquid come to a boil, and cook for a few minutes, until almost all the liquid is evaporated.

-Turn off the heat and stir in the reserved tablespoon of cold butter.
-Add the thyme, if using.
-Taste and adjust the seasoning.
-Serve immediately.
+Turn off heat and stir in remaining tablespoon of butter.
+Add thyme, if using.
+Taste and adjust seasoning with salt and pepper.

-- Mushroom pizza: Sprinkle the pizza base of your choice with pieces of any preferred creamy cheese.
-Add the prepared mushrooms on top and bake the pizza to your liking.
-Top with fresh arugula and a drizzle of balsamic and olive oil.
+- Mushroom pizza: Sprinkle the pizza with pieces of any preferred creamy cheese and add the prepared mushrooms on top.
+Bake the pizza and top with fresh arugula and a drizzle of balsamic and olive oil.

 - Mushroom salad: Mix 1/2 cup of prepared mushrooms with 2 cups of sautéed baby kale.
-Mix the vegetables and sprinkle with Parmesan cheese and chopped walnuts.
+Sprinkle with Parmesan cheese and chopped walnuts.
 Add a drizzle of olive oil.

-- Mushroom omelet: Beat 3 medium eggs and add a pinch of salt and one of pepper.
-Add the eggs to a greased hot non-stick pan and cook for 2 to 3 minutes.
+- Mushroom omelet: Beat 3 eggs and add a pinch of salt and pepper.
+Cook for 2 to 3 minutes.
 Flip and add 1/2 cup of prepared mushrooms and 2 slices of Provolone.
-Cook for and additional minute, fold, and serve with bread and a green salad.
+Cook for an additional minute, fold, and serve with toasted bread and a green salad.

-- Mushroom dip: Process 1 cup of prepared mushrooms with 8 ounces of full-fat cream cheese, 1 tablespoon of Italian seasoning, and 1 tablespoon of olive oil.
+- Mushroom dip: In a food processor, blend 1 cup of prepared mushrooms with 8 ounces of full-fat cream cheese, 1 tablespoon of Italian seasoning, and 1 tablespoon of olive oil.
 Serve the dip with crudités or pita chips, or use it as a spread for sandwiches and wraps.

 - To make the recipe vegan and vegetarian, replace the chicken broth with vegetable broth, preferably a type that's low in sodium.

-- Use fresh herbs for a bright flavor.
+- Use fresh herbs for bright flavor.
 Add 1 tablespoon each of chopped Italian parsley and fresh basil instead of the optional thyme.
-Alternatively, add 2 tablespoons of store-bought pesto, but be mindful that pesto has dairy and tree nuts.
+Alternatively, add 2 tablespoons of store-bought pesto.

 - To prepare a thicker mixture, ideal for red meat and chicken, use 1/4 cup of broth and 1/4 cup heavy cream.
 Taste for salt and add a pinch of chili flakes if desired.